Neuro-Linguistic Programming – Some errors and problems mentioned by scientists, system trainers and yogis

 My dear ones

-I know some of you are not going to be able to do that. admire and support NLP methods along with other methods, some of which are authentic.
+, I know that some of you admire and support NLP methods along with other methods, some of which are authentic.

 Can we gain anything from NLP?
 Definitely YES.
 There are also good things, which a man can extract and apply in everyday life, he can better understand himself regarding certain mechanisms and automatic reactions that he has and wants to change… with others, maybe better times much better.

-I have to tell you that at some point, I too have searched in NLP … an essence for the road of spiritual transformation that I wanted.
+I have to tell you that, at one point, I also searched in NLP … an essence for the path of spiritual transformation that I wanted.

-I abandoned NLP because I noticed that it is not what I am looking for: for me it is not a good method of transformation and inner evolution and that the time spent on NLP is d emulte or without significant or lasting results, or poorly used (ie I gain something, but not worth the effort).
+I abandoned NLP because I realized that it is not what I am looking for: for me it is not a good method of transformation and inner evolution and that the time spent for NLP is often without significant or lasting results, or poorly used (that is, I gain something, but it is not worth the effort).
 And I’ll tell you why.

 NLP methods are addressed to the mind and only to the mind (be it subconscious).
 It is true that, in many cases, it is the mind that blocks our connection to something deeper, which is above the mind and which is studied with intensity by yoga: the supramental, the causal and, especially, the Self.